mattcourts/Misc/README.md

 # misc files

-misc files i've used in the past.
+misc scripts I've used in the past.